 In 1982 the goats were introduced to Endres Manufacturing as residents in the park from Memorial Day through Labor Day.
 Unfortunately, they were not welcomed by neighbors because of the noise and smell.
 But Larry was not deterred.
 After a short time away, the kids returned in 1990 and have become the company mascot, logo, identity, and a miniature petting zoo for the entire community.

 In 1990, Larry decided to step down as president and formally gave the reins to his son-in-law Ken Ballweg.
 In 1995, Endres Manufacturing joined the Steel Plus Network and was selected Fabricator of the Year by this international organization for steel fabricators.
 In 2003, Ken was awarded the prestigious Bob Coffey award in recognition of his leadership and contributions to the Steel Plus Network.
+In 2024, Endres Manufacturing acquired the assets of Skyline Steel located in Arlington, WI which allowed the company to expand its offerings and increase its production to meet the demands of our customers.
 From a barn on West Street, Endres Manufacturing has grown to an internationally renowned model for superb steel manufacturing and fabrication.
 Buildings with Endres Manufacturing steel are recognized throughout the area, including such sites as the new Madison Downtown Library, Overture Center, American Family Children’s Hospital, the renovated Edgewater, buildings on the Epic Campus, and facilities for Edgewood College, Madison College and the UW System.

 In 1996, the EMC Foundation was formed with Diane Endres-Ballweg as president, Ron Endres as vice president, and Alan Wolfe as financial counsel.
 The EMC Foundation was established to provide financial support to local organizations and non-profits that would make Dane County a better place to live, work and play.
 The Foundation now has seven trustees who review grant requests twice a year, and in 2014 the Foundation passed the $1 million mark in gifts to community non-profits.